wikisamuel/wikisamuel.github.io/java/tp3-en.md

 Supposing species are immutable and that no new species can be created, the code would be a lot more readable and simple if we created them once and for all
 * Using an Enum, rework the code to clearly instantiate all available species
 * Enjoy how smaller the main function now is and how everything is a lot more clear
-* Sidequest : rewrite the "getLevelFromXp" method inside "Level" class
+* Sidequest : rewrite the getLevelFromXp() method inside Level class

 ----

 ## 2. Lot of stuff
 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->

-_You can skip this slide if you've already done this work during the previous session._
+_Some of you might already have done this work during the last session using a List.
+This is slightly different this time, but you can still reuse part of your work._

 To implement the inventory, we need the appropriate data structure
 * Which data structure would you use ?
-* Add it to Inventory
+* Add a data structure implementing the [Set](https://docs.oracle.com/javase/7/docs/api/java/util/Set.html) interface to Inventory
 * Inside main, add some items to the player's inventory
 * Add a totalPrice() method to this inventory.
 It returns the total price of all items contained in the inventory
 * Inside main, once it's filled, display the total price of the inventory